Pylons/pyramid/docs/narr/project.rst

 .. image:: project.png

-This is the page shown by default when you visit an unmodified ``cookiecutter`` generated ``pyramid-cookiecutter-starter`` application in a browser.
+This is the page shown by default when you visit an unmodified ``cookiecutter`` generated ``pyramid-cookiecutter-theonecc`` application in a browser.

 .. index::
    single: debug toolbar